Err… Address the Elephant in the Room. Really?

 Validating

-Empathetic and Safe
+Empathetic & Safe

-Rebbecca (Hemmings) you ‘cultural harmony’ guide.
+Rebbecca (Hemmings) your ‘cultural harmony’ guide.

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).